H3dkyV/H3dkyV.github.io/about.md

 permalink: /about/
 ---

-<center><i> "The Democratic Party is not a collection of diverse interests brought together only to win elections.
+<center><i> "The Democratic Party is not a collection of diverse interests brought together only to win elections. <br>
-We are united instead by a common heritage of respect for deeds of the past and a recognition of the needs of the future.
+We are united instead by a common heritage of respect for deeds of the past and a recognition of the needs of the future. <br>
 Never satisfied with today we have always staked our fortune on tomorrow." </i> <br> <br>

 — President John F. Kennedy </center>